Biraj Kumar Sarma

 He was a front ranking leader of the six-year-long Assam Movement led by the All Assam Students Union from 1979 which had culminated in the signing of the Memorandum of Settlement (MoS) Assam Accord in 1985 between AASU and representatives of central and Assam governments.

 Sarma had participated in the Assam Movement as an active member of Sadou Asom Gana Sangram Parishad and co-founded Asom Gana Parishad (AGP), which was formed by the Assam agitation leaders in 1985.
 He was the general secretary of the party and later its vice-president.

-He remained with the AGP since its formation till his death and had represented Gauhati East assembly constituency twice.
+He remained with the AGP from its formation till his death and had represented Gauhati East assembly constituency twice.